Frequently Asked Questions

 There will be more food than you could or should eat in a week, so no need to worry about starving or smuggling in snacks like you do at the movie theatre.

-We've heard the double-cheeseburgers at the on-course lunch stations are the bomb (someone, who will remain nameless, ate two of them at one go last year).
+We've heard the double-cheeseburgers at the on-course lunch stations are the bomb (someone, who will remain nameless, ate two of them at one go in 2019).

-A light breakfast will be available for golfers during sign-in, from 10:30 to noon.
+A light breakfast will be available for golfers during sign-in, from 8:30 to 10:00.
 Bagels, donuts, coffee and juice - lots of carbs to start the fire!

 Lunch will be served at three stations on the course.
 Burgers, grilled chicken, salad - the usual cook-out stuff.
 Grills fire up at noon so they'll be ready for you right after you tee off.
 Lots of protein to keep fire burning!

-Beer, Gatorade, and water coolers are strategically placed on the course and at the clubhouse.
-Last year it hit 97 degrees!
+Beer - Hooker Brewery Truck, cans of Black Hog - Gatorade, and water coolers are strategically placed on the course and at the clubhouse.
+In 2019 it hit 97 degrees!
 Remember though, shirts are not optional.
 And don't jump in the water hazards to cool off - no fish can survive in them so . . .

 Rumour has it that the popular Kid Rock Root Beer Float Station will be returning.

-The reception officialy begins at 4:30.
-Hor d'oerves will be served, and it's open bar from 4:30 to 5:30.
+The reception officialy begins at 2:30.
+Hor d'oerves will be served, and it's open bar from 2:30 to 3:30.
 If you drink alcohol, please do so responsibly.
-If you drink water, have at it.
+If you drink water, ditto.

-Dinner will be served at 5:30.
+Dinner will be served 3ish.
 It's a buffet, so you can pile your plate(s) as high as you want, as many times as you want, without having to embarassingly ask waitstaff for more food.

 Soft drinks, coffee and desert too.